Practitioner Motives to Use Different Hyperparameter Optimization Methods: Methods

-\paragraph{Data Analysis} Two co-authors independently analyzed the transcripts using thematic analysis~\cite[][]{Braun_Clarke_2006, Braun_Clarke_2012}.
-The thematic analysis comprises six steps: (1) familiarize yourself with the data, (2) generate initial codes, (3) search for themes, (4) review themes, (5) define and name themes, and (6) produce the report.
+We analyzed each interview transcript using thematic analysis~\cite{Braun_Clarke_2006, Braun_Clarke_2012} in groups of three authors.
+Thematic analysis comprises six steps: (1) familiarize yourself with the data, (2) generate initial codes, (3) search for themes, (4) review themes, (5) define and name themes, and (6) produce the report.